-In a series of 113 normal subjects ranging in age from 20 to 83 years, the mean ( $\pm$ SD) value of the anterior chamber loss coefficient of fluorescein was $1.5 \times 10^{-2} \pm 0.43 \times 10^{-2} \text{ min}^{-1}$ .
-The volume of the anterior chamber in these eyes was $186 \pm 37 \,\mu\text{L}$ .
-The calculated rate of clearance of fluorescein from the anterior chamber was $2.7 \pm 0.6 \,\mu\text{L/min}^{-1}$ .
-The rate of aqueous humor flow through the anterior chamber was calculated to be $2.4 \pm 0.6 \,\mu\text{L/min}^{-1}$ .
+In a series of 113 normal subjects 109 ranging in age from 20 to 83 years, the mean (\pm SD) value of the anterior chamber loss coefficient of fluorescein was $1.5\times10^{-2}\pm0.43\times10^{-2}$ min $^{-1}$.
+The volume of the anterior chamber in these eyes was $186\pm37~\mu L$.
+The calculated rate of clearance of fluorescein from the anterior chamber was $2.7\pm0.6~\mu L/min^{-1}$.
+The rate of aqueous humor flow through the anterior chamber was calculated to be $2.4\pm0.6~\mu L/min^{-1}$.

-This means that the amount of fluid produced per minute is approximately one onehundredth the total volume of the aqueous humor, and the glucose concentration of the aqueous humor changes at most one one-hundredth as fast as that of the blood.
-The calculations that give the amount of time for a new blood glucose value to equilibrate in the aqueous humor are complicated, but the result is a delay of about 45 minutes to one hour between a measurement of glucose in blood and an accurate reading of a changed glucose value in the anterior chamber, which would be much too long a delay for a person whose glucose level was approaching dangerously low levels, and could probably never monitor short-term glucose trends.
-Depending on the optical system used, either the anterior chamber (just the volume between the cornea and the iris, indicated as "A" on the figure) or the total volume of aqueous humor contained in the anterior chamber (the space between the iris and lens, "P") may be examined.
+This means that the amount of fluid produced per minute is approximately one one-hundredth the total volume of the aqueous humor, and the glucose concentration of the aqueous humor changes at most one one-hundredth as fast as that of the blood.
+The calculations that give the amount of time for a new blood glucose value to equilibrate in the aqueous humor are complicated, but the result is a delay of about 45 minutes to one hour between a measurement of glucose in blood and an accurate reading of a changed glucose value in the anterior chamber, which would be much too long a delay for a person whose glucose level was approaching dangerously low levels, and could probably never be able to monitor short-term glucose trends.
+Depending on the optical system used, either the anterior chamber (just the volume between the cornea and the iris, indicated as "A" on the figure) or the total volume of aqueous humor contained in the anterior chamber and the posterior chamber (the space between the iris and lens, "P") may be examined.
 The total volume (anterior and posterior) is about 300 microliters, while the anterior chamber itself is just under 200 microliters.